Smile Guide: Installing Smile CDR

 III.
 Objective

-The intent of this document is to provide a step-by-step guide to installing Smile CDR on your Mac or Windows computer.
+The intent of this document is to provide a step-by-step guide to installing Smile CDR on your Mac computer.
 You should be able to successfully complete the installation with little to no technical background.
 There are various applications you will need to have installed prior to and after installing Smile CDR.
 A step-by-step guide to installing these ancillary applications is in the prerequisites and next steps sections of this document.

 IV.
 Prerequisites